DCallaz/flitsr/docs/source/adv_types.rst

 <flitsr.advanced.ranker.Ranker>`.
 A `Ranker <flitsr.advanced.ranker.Ranker>`
 takes a `Spectrum <flitsr.spectrum.Spectrum>` and uses the information from the Spectrum to rank the elements, forming a `Ranking <flitsr.ranking.Ranking>`.

-The API for a `Ranker <flitsr.advanced.ranker.Ranker>` type is given below:

-.. autoclass:: flitsr.advanced.ranker.Ranker
-   :members:

 As before, there is only one method to implement, the `rank
 <flitsr.advanced.ranker.Ranker.rank>` method which takes a spectrum and SBFL base